-This allows you to remain a member of our organization, and members receive this invoice in January each year.
+This allows you to remain a member of our organization and take advantage of our services and the reciprocal relationship with other members.
+Members receive this invoice in January each year to cover their membership for that year - so in January 2021 you’ll receive a membership invoice for 2021.
 If you participate in Similarity Check, your annual fee for Similarity Check will also be included in this invoice.

-These are generated quarterly and cover the deposit fees for the content you register with us during that quarter:
+These invoices are usually sent out on a quarterly basis and cover the deposit fees for the content you registered with us during the previous quarter:

-- Each April, you’ll receive an invoice for the content you registered in the first quarter of the year (January - March)
+- In April, you’ll receive an invoice for the content you registered in the first quarter of the year (January - March)

-- Each July, you’ll receive an invoice for the content you registered in the second quarter of the year (April - June)
+- In July, you’ll receive an invoice for the content you registered in the second quarter of the year (April - June)

-- Each October, you’ll receive an invoice for the content you registered in the third quarter of the year (July - September)
+- In October, you’ll receive an invoice for the content you registered in the third quarter of the year (July - September)

-- Each January you’ll receive an invoice for the content you registered in the fourth quarter of the previous year (October - December)
+- In January you’ll receive an invoice for the content you registered in the fourth quarter of the previous year (October - December)